herbiebradley/herbiebradley.github.io/README.md

-My personal blog and website using Jekyll and the Flexible Jekyll theme.
+My personal blog and website using Jekyll.
 Base theme is [Flexible-Jekyll by Artem Shekludko](https://github.com/artemsheludko/flexible-jekyll) with further modifications by [SA Lu](https://github.com/shaoanlu).

 Favicon is [Neural Network](https://thenounproject.com/term/neural-network/1503825/) by sachin modgekar from [the Noun Project](thenounproject.com).